Simran-B/docker-library-docs/arangodb/content.md

 ### Exposing the port to the outside world

-If you want to expose the port to the outside world, run
+If you want to expose the port to the outside world, run:

 ```console
 unix> docker run -e ARANGO_RANDOM_ROOT_PASSWORD=1 -p 8529:8529 -d %%IMAGE%%